jacekokrojek/ux-perf-workshop/part-3-navigation-api.md

 console.log('interactive: ' + interactive + 'ms, ' + 'dcl: ' + dcl + 'ms, complete: ' + complete + 'ms');
 ```
 ### Exercise 2
 1. Collect metrics sites you selected earlier and store results in [UX Performance Workshop](http://bit.ly/2yjfXJM) directory using Google Sheet.
-You can use script in `protractor` and execute command `protractor conf.js --baseUrl <test-url>`
+You can use script in `protractor` and execute command `protractor conf.js --baseUrl <test-url>`.
+You need to execute `npm install` command if you use your local environment.
-2. Collect time to domInteractive event.
+2. Modify the script and collect time to domInteractive event.